Araffe/vdc-networking-lab/readme.md

 **1)** To begin with, we need to create a storage account to store the NSG flow logs.
 Use the following CLI to do this, substituting the storage account name for a unique name of your choice:

 <pre lang="...">
-az storage account create --name <storage-account-name> -g VDC-Main --sku Standard_LRS
+az storage account create --name <storage-account-name> -g VDC-Hub --sku Standard_LRS
 </pre>

 **2)** Use the Azure portal to navgiate to the Network Watcher section (expand left menu, select 'More Services' and search for 'Network Watcher').
 Select 'NSG Flow Logs' from the Network Watcher menu.
 Filter using your subscription and Resource Group at the top of the page and you should see the NSG we created in the earlier lab.